mlohajner/mlohajner/README.md

-## Hi there 👋
-# Mario Lohajner (manjo) 🚀

-Building simple, single-purpose Linux tools and using Bash as the architectural glue.
+# 🚀 Building simple, single-purpose Linux tools and using Bash as the architectural glue.

----

 Hi!
 I am Mario Lohajner, a developer from Croatia focused on writing minimalist, low-dependency code and utilities that fit naturally into the Linux ecosystem.